Cassius and Castus: Sources

 They are the subject of a legendary passio, which survives as readings for their feast-day at Capua.
-It seems to be derived a lost passio said by Peter the Deacon to have been written at Monte Cassino Abbey by Gregory of Terracina in his youth, placing the lost work towards the end of the 11th century, almost exactly contemporary with the construction date for Calvi's first cathedral, dedicated to Castus.
+It seems in turn to be derived from a lost passio by Peter the Deacon and written at Monte Cassino Abbey by Gregory of Terracina in his youth, placing the lost work towards the end of the 11th century, almost exactly contemporary with the construction date for Calvi's first cathedral, dedicated to Castus.
 They are both also cited by in Bollandist Acta Sanctorum.

 Both martyrs are also the subject of Vita e passione Delli Gloriosi Martiri Santo Casto vescovo di Calvi, e Santo Cassio Vescovo di Sinuessa.
 Con alcune notizie della Città di Calvi, e de suoi Vescovi, & altre antiche memorie.
 (Life and passion of the glorious martyrs Saint Castus bishop of Calvi and Saint Cassius bishop of Sinuessa.
 With other notes on the City of Calvi, and on its bishops, and other ancient memories), a text by the priest-scholar Giuseppe Cerbone, an apostolic protonotary, theologian and synodical examiner to the Episcopal Court of the Diocese of Calvi.
 The work was dedicated to Vincenzo De Silva bishop of Calvi and published by Francesco Mollo in 1685.